mdklatt/cookiecutter-python-lib/README.rst

 This is a `Cookiecutter`_ template for creating a Python library project.

-This template departs from the current Python `packaging guidelines`_ that discourage the use of a *src* directory, but moving the package out of the project root provides several advantages (*cf.* `Packaging a Python library`_).
+This template departs from the current Python `packaging guidelines`_ that discourage the use of a source directory, but moving the package out of the project root provides several advantages (*cf.* `Packaging a Python library`_).